KDE/documentation-develop-kde-org/content/hig/patterns-content/viewingediting.md

 ![Viewing](/hig/ViewMode.png)

--   Don\'t use input controls to show information unless there is an explicit request to edit the information.
+-   Don't use input controls to show information unless there is an explicit request to edit the information.
 -   Follow the typography, alignment, and spacing guidelines to layout information in a way that is easy to understand.